messari/substreams-python/README.md

 WIP Python Interface for querying via substreams

 ## Requirements
-1. Install what is required to build protobufs:
+1. Install what is required to build protobufs and this package:

 ```curl
 # Use in any python virtual environment you see fit